-An active and passionate music educator, Ms. Panthaki is frequently called upon to present vocal masterclasses at Universities and Arts Schools across the United States; most recently to students from Houston Grand Opera, Rice University’s Moore School of Music, and the University of Texas School of Music.
-During her 2016-17 season, she served as the Christoph Wolff Visiting Performer at the Harvard University Department of Music where she gave masterclasses and performances in collaboration with Nicholas McGegan and the Philharmonia Baroque Orchestra.
+An active and passionate music educator, Ms. Panthaki is frequently called upon to present vocal masterclasses at Universities and Arts Schools across the United States; most recently to students from Houston Grand Opera, Rice University’s Moore School of Music, the University of Texas School of Music, Rollins College, and the Governor’s School for the Arts at West Virginia Wesleyan College.
+She served as the Christoph Wolff Visiting Performer at the Harvard University Department of Music where she gave masterclasses and performances in collaboration with Nicholas McGegan and the Philharmonia Baroque Orchestra.
 Ms. Panthaki has served as Vocal Coach for the Yale Baroque Opera Project, and currently teaches voice lessons to scholarship winners of the top undergraduate and graduate choral ensembles at Yale University.

 Born and raised in India, Ms. Panthaki began her musical education at an early age.
-Following intensive study and earning top distinction as a young pianist, she turned to singing and found a more personal and expressive means to connect with audiences.
-She holds an Artist Diploma with top honors from the Yale School of Music and the Yale Institute of Sacred Music, where she was the winner of multiple awards including the prestigious Phyllis Curtin Career Entry Prize.
-She earned a Masters degree from the University of Illinois, and a Bachelors degree from West Virginia Wesleyan College.
+Following intensive study and earning national distinction as a young pianist, she turned to singing and found a more personal and expressive means to connect with audiences.
+She holds an Artist Diploma with top honors from the Yale School of Music and the Yale Institute of Sacred Music, where she was the winner of multiple awards of distinction including the prestigious Phyllis Curtin Career Entry Prize.
+She earned a Master’s degree from the University of Illinois, and a Bachelor’s degree from West Virginia Wesleyan College.